nevinera/Epsilon-D20/classes.markdown

 * Can use any armor, any shield, most one-handed weapons (prefers blunts).
 * +2 Athletics skill, +2 Social skill
 * +1 to Will (MND defense). +1 to Fortitude as well, starting at level 5.
-* Can 'defend' another character; reduces your AC by DEXmod, Improves their AC by your DEXmod.
-If an attack misses the character you are defending with a spread of at least DEXmod, take an opportunity attack against the perpetrator (only once per round).
+* Can 'defend' another character; reduces your AC by `DEXmod + 2`, Improves their AC by `DEXmod + 3`.
+If an attack misses the character you are defending with a spread of at least `DEXmod + 3`, take an opportunity attack against the perpetrator (only once per round).
 * Can use cleric spells like a cleric 3 levels lower.
 (At level 3, he gets one Rank 0 spell).
 The paladin gets no familiarity bonuses, and cannot empower or widen spells.
+* When granted sufficient time, can meditate/pray for ~ 10 minutes, and reduce the cost of a spell by 1 (but not to zero).

 Druid
 --------------